viraj19r/MAD-1-Mentoring-Sessions/README.md

 ## Meeting Logs

 ### 20/9/2022 (Tuesday) - Agenda
-- [x] Continue working on the same seller's website
+- Continued working on the same seller's website
+- Attendance was lower than yesterday (around 40).

-Finished the products and order pages part as planned.
+- Finished the products and order pages part as planned.

 ### 19/9/2022 (Monday)